Aaron S. Kreider: Hill Farm Estate

 Hill Farm Estate was originally built in 1919 on 26 acre as the spacious and comfortable private home of Kreider and his family.
-The large Federal mansion is located less than a mile north of Lebanon Valley College on Route 934 in Annville PA.
+The large Federal style mansion is located less than a mile north of Lebanon Valley College on Route 934 in Annville PA.
 Hill Farm Estate sits in a quiet, scenic county setting with trees, gardens, benches, and walkways high on a hill overlooking the Annville community.

 In 1982, the mansion was restored, a wing added, and became an assisted living residence, offering a beautiful homelike setting for retired individuals.
 In 2002 an additional residence wing was added.
 The home and independent-living center now offers 46 personal-care rooms for up to 55 residents and seven independent-living Carriage House apartments.

-Inside the stately Federal era mansion, there is a comfortable parlor and lounges, antiques and period reproductions that complement the carefully restored architecture.
+Inside the stately Federal style mansion, there is a comfortable parlor and lounges, antiques and period reproductions that complement the carefully restored architecture.
 The community was called Hill Farm Estate.
 It was a personal care retirement residence until 2015.

 In August 2024 it was bought out for $2,000,000 by Entrepreneur Millard F. Wallace.